MicrosoftDocs/learn/learn-pr/wwl-sci/design-security-operations-strategy/includes/8-evaluate-for-technical-threat-intelligence.md

 options.

-Each IOC defines the concrete detection logic based on its type, value, and action, determining how it is matched.
-It is bound to a specific alert definition that defines how detection is displayed as an alert on the Microsoft 365 Defender console.
+Each IOC defines the concrete detection logic based on its type, value, and action, determining how it's matched.
+It's bound to a specific alert definition that defines how detection is displayed as an alert on the Microsoft 365 Defender console.

-Here is an example of an IOC:
+Here's an example of an IOC:

 -   Type: Sha1